ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

 Working with simulation objects
 ===============================

-At a basic level, simulation objects can be interacted with in the same way the Lumerical Script Language can be used to interact with the object.
+At a basic level, you can interact with simulation objects in the same way as when you use the Lumerical Script Language.
-However, specific Pythonic approaches can also be used to interact with them.
+However, Lumerical scripting language interacts primarily with the currently selected object, which may not be clear from the Python code alone.
+Therefore, PyLumerical also provides you with ways to interact with all objects that fits better with the Python coding style.

-This article describes unique ways to interact with simulation objects, such as structures, sources, and monitors, using the Python API.
+This article describes various ways to interact with simulation objects, such as structures, sources, and monitors.
-For more information on how to use script commands in the Python API, see the article on :doc:`Script commands as methods <script_commands_as_methods>`.
+For more information on how to use script commands in PyLumerical, see the article on :doc:`Script commands as methods <script_commands_as_methods>`.

 Creating simulation objects
 ----------------------------

-When adding a simulation object into Lumerical products using the lumapi, the values of properties at creation can be set like using a constructor in programming.
+When adding a simulation object into Lumerical products using PyLumerical, you can set the values of properties at creation.
 There are multiple ways of assigning the properties of objects when you create them.

 Assigning properties with an ordered dict
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Python :class:`dict` can also be used as a constructor to the object by assigning it to the attribute properties.
+You can also use a Python :class:`dict` as a constructor to the object by assigning it to the attribute properties.
-In Python, :class:`dict` ordering is not guaranteed, so if there are properties that depend on other properties, an :class:`collections.OrderedDict` is necessary.
+In Python, :class:`dict` ordering isn't guaranteed, so if there are properties that depend on other properties, an :class:`collections.OrderedDict` is necessary.
-For example, in the example below, 'override global monitor settings' must be true before 'frequency points' can be set.
+For example, in the example below, 'override global monitor settings' must be true before you can set 'frequency points'.
-Using an :class:`collections.OrderedDict` is the safest way to ensure that all settings are processed.
+Using an :class:`collections.OrderedDict` is the safest way to ensure that PyLumerical processes all settings as intended.

 **Example**